Written by Estelle Laure

 I probably won't review the next two, but since I've read them I'll tell you right now: This series is fucking amazing.
 It's so dear to me that I can't begin to tell you all how much the story and the characters meant to me.
 I don't care what I read after, nothing will beat this series.

 Give this book a chance.
 You don't even have to spend your money on it, its free on Amazon and Smashwords.
 The sequels are only a dollar each.
 It's everything: broken boys and girls, bruises and blood, tears and sweat.
 The characters are loveable in so many ways, despite their flaws they are unhateable.
 The plot is terrifying yet exciting.
 The writing is raw and focused on telling a twisted and soul sucking story.
 There's nothing quite like this.
-I plead for everyone to read it and suffer with me.
+I plead for everyone to read it and suffer with me.in conclusion

 Kynndra is going to go curl up on the heater and watch some X-Files while wallowing away about the end of this book.